ssha-org/ssha_web/content/conference.md

 <br />

 <i>Hotel Information & Reservations</i>

+SSHA 2024 will be held at the Westin Harbour Castle on Toronto’s harbourfront, steps away from the ferries to Toronto Island and downtown Toronto, and close to the Art Gallery of Ontario, the CN Tower, the Distillery District and plenty of running and biking paths.
+[Click here to make a reservation at the Westin Harbour Castle](https://book.passkey.com/go/SSHA2024)

 SSHA recognizes that you have a number of options when securing hotel accommodations for the annual meeting.
 It is important to keep in mind that SSHA has made a major commitment to the conference hotel in order to secure a large block of quality hotel rooms at competitive prices in a convenient location.
 SSHA is legally bound to fill these rooms.
 Not doing so has severe financial implications for SSHA, both in the current year and in years to come, and will almost certainly raise your costs of attending future annual meetings.
 <br />